dataserver/obsidian-plugin-python-bridge/apidoc_ai_generated.md

 ## 🆘 Support & Feedback

-For bug reports or feature requests, please open an issue on the associated GitHub repository (if available), or consult the plugin documentation.
+For bug reports or feature requests:
+- Check the plugin’s documentation or GitHub repository
+- Ensure the plugin is running and port is correct
+- Enable debug logging if available

 ---

-✅ **You're now ready to automate your Obsidian vault with Python!**
+✅ **You're now ready to automate your Obsidian vault with `ObsidianPluginDevPythonToJS.py`!**
+📁 Place the script in your project and start building powerful workflows.